iatechristmas/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+everything would stay the same except for the name and randomized dice roll.

 c.
 What is the lexical scope of `newRoll`?

+newRoll is being used in the console log, and then being returned in the unnamed function parent to it

 ### Task 3 - Stretch Goals